What's the difference between Cable/Fibre/DSL internet connections in 2020?

 Cable networks have been around for about 70 years or so, the network of cables currently exists in most of the urban areas and is the most commonly used in the suburban areas.
 Cable internet prices are lower than fibre internet but the speed is faster than DSL internet.
 Our cable packages range from $39.98/month to 69.98/month.
 Most cable speeds range from 25-1000Mbps (Megabits per second).
 To give some context to these numbers: Netflix recommends 25 Mbps to watch a show in 4K resolution.
 However, this does not mean that you should ask your ISP to downgrade your internet plan.
 You are likely to have multiple people in your home using the internet simultaneously, so this traffic all adds up to the total usage.

 It is hard for rural customers to get cable internet because it is very expensive to lay cable wire installations along many kilometers in rugged terrain, to reach remote locations.
 Also, your internet cable is connected to your neighbours’ cables so this means that if many neighbours are using the internet at the same time, you are likely to experience lower speeds during peak hours in the evenings due to network congestion.

 Fibre Internet Connection

-Now let's talk about the newest innovation in internet technology which is fibre internet.
+Now let's talk about the newest innovation in internet technology, fibre internet.
 Instead of relying on copper wires, fibre internet uses thin strands of fibre optic glass wires or plastic to transfer the information.

 Fibre internet allows information to move faster and over greater distances.
 It is easily the fastest of the three internet types.
-Fibre is a great choice if you are a gamer or working from home during the pandemic and need to attend several virtual meetings.
+Fibre is a great choice if you are a gamer, working from home during the pandemic and must attend several virtual meetings.
 It is also more secure because it is harder to intercept the data sent over fibre-optic cables.